andyfitzsuse/andyfitz.github.io/index.md

 Over that time, I’ve known him as a customer, manager, and mentor.
 Andy has a talent that takes business to the next level, his strength is that he does so while caring deeply; lifting up all around him.<br><br>

-As a customer, Andy gave crucial feedback, innovative advice, and set the vision that pushed Outfit to maximize its full potential.
+As a customer, Andy gave crucial feedback, innovative advice, and set the vision that pushed Outfit to maximize our full potential.
 In doing so, he created a virtuous cycle between driving business ROI for Red Hat and enabling sustained growth for Outfit through those early stages.
 Over the following years, we spent many a day (or the occasional long night) building products and solving problems.
 His commitment to technical excellence and great user experiences always rubbed off on those with whom he collaborated, making outcomes better for it.

 As a manager, up until that point in my career, I had never had a manager who cared more deeply about me and what made me tick than Andy did.
 He knew when he needed to be hands-off and when he needed to be hands-on.
 His commitment to his reports was that of a true servant leader.